Artwork-studios/.exe-runner/README.md

-note: to make this work you need pip, then copy paste the following code into the command prompt
+note: if its not working then you need pip, then copy paste the following code into the command prompt

 	pip install tkinter pefile

-you also have to add two folders

- 1. Downloads
- 2. music(w.i.p)
+ drag a .exe file into "Downloads" then touble-click on the directory example: idk.exe   or   folder/otherfolder/idk.exe

 please tell me here at: artworkstudios837@gmail.com if the code is not working